uabrc/CINL-Docs/docs/fmriprep/fmriprep-on-cheaha.rst

 Suggested Computational Resources
 ---------------------------------

 While it is difficult to guess the exact correct amount of resources needed for any given preprocessing job, general guidelines have been given `here
 <https://fmriprep.org/en/stable/faq.html#how-much-cpu-time-and-ram-should-i-allocate-for-a-typical-fmriprep-run>`__.
-Briefly, 4 CPUs and 4 GBs per CPU (16 total GBs) can complete preprocessing (without FreeSurfer surface reconstruction) in 2 hours.
+Briefly, 4 CPUs and 5 GBs per CPU (20 total GBs) can complete preprocessing (without FreeSurfer surface reconstruction) in approximately 2 hours.
 Including surface reconstruction will dramatically increase the amount of time required, but the resources required should be consistent.

 .. note::
     While increasing the amount of resources will decrease computation time,